A/Prof Daniel Christ

 1999 - Dipl Natw (MSc), Swiss Federal Institute of Technology (ETH) - Switzerland

-Rouet R and Christ D. Expression of bispecific antibodies with native chain structure.
-Nature Biotechnology, 2014; in press
+Rouet R and Christ D. Bispecific antibodies with native chain structure.
+Nature Biotechnology 2014; in press.

 Gatto D, Wood K, Caminschi I, Murphy-Durland D, Schofield P, Christ D, Karupiah G and Brink R. The chemotactic receptor EBI2 regulates the homeostasis, localization and immune function of splenic dendritic cells.
 Nature Immunology 2013; 14(5):446-453.

 Rouet R, Lowe D and Christ D. Stability Engineering of the human antibody repertoire.
 FEBS Letters – Protein Engineering Special Issue, 2013; 5793(13): 873-879.